Stoeoef/spade/delaunay_compare/README.md

 For spade: Both insertion *with* a lookup structure ("hierarchy") and *without* are being tested.
 The look up structure allows efficient position lookup (e.g. for nearest neighbor searches) on the resulting triangulations but takes additional time to construct.

+For spade and cdt: This benchmark suite also contains a constrained Delaunay triangulation (CDT) benchmark that bulk loads a single real data set
+(Europe_coastline.shp) consisting of 2,912,812 input vertices and 2,837,094 constraint edges.

 ## Point distributions under test